Birch Services: Buildings

 There were 15 pumps each side, with two, three, four and five star petrol.
 When it opened, diesel was 37p per gallon.
 Most staff came from Middleton; there were almost 200 staff, and 75% worked in catering.
 There was a repair facility on the eastbound side.
 Dudley Westgate looked after catering and David Wears looked after petrol.
 There was room for 400 vehicles on each side.
 Project manager was David Parker of Esso Tavernas.

 The colour scheme in the toilets was black, white and powder blue.
 The two shops were open from 7am to 10pm.

 Food

 At opening, main meals were served from 11.30am to 3am.
 The hot drinks machines cost £1,600 each, with six on either side.
 Each week the site was serving 20,000 meals a week, and about 30,000 drinks.
 Two sausages, egg and baked beans was 28p, chicken and chips was 55p, steak & kidney pie, chips and carrots was 36p, tea was 5p, and coffee was 7p.

+Murder of Raymond Codling

+In September 1989 the services were the location for the murder of Inspector Raymond Codling of the Greater Manchester Police.
+In 1991 a memorial to Codling was unveiled at the place of his death by Michael Winner, founder of the Police Memorial Trust, and the Home Secretary, Kenneth Baker.
+In February 2010, the Bishop of Manchester, the Right Reverend Nigel McCulloch, met Codling's widow at a special memorial service at the Birch services.